counsyl/stor/docs/main_interface.rst

 Common Path Methods
 -------------------

-By using the top-level functions in the storage_utils module (or the main ``Path`` interface) users can write code that is portable across Swift storage, Windows, and Posix-based filesystems.
+By using the top-level functions in the stor module (or the main ``Path`` interface) users can write code that is portable across Swift storage, Windows, and Posix-based filesystems.
 In particular, the following methods: